NabilHadi/weather-app/README.md

 # weather-app

-A weather app that fetches weather data from an API and displays it on the page
+A weather app that fetches weather data from an API and displays it on the page.